Nsh-GaMeS/Global-Vision/README.md

 # How to use
 **PIP INSTALL requirements.txt**

-Run application locally: uvicorn main:app --port 9000 --reload Open API Specification: http://127.0.0.1:8000/docs <br />
+Run application locally: uvicorn main:app --port 9000 --reload <br />
+Open API Specification: http://127.0.0.1:8000/docs <br />

 to be able to use this application